EPFL-ADA-2017/ada2017-hw/project/README.md

 ### Twitter

-  * We delivered a complete parsing job on the Twitter dataset provided, only to realize that results could't get delivered efficiently (time-wise).
-We have nevertheless implemented an entire collection of Scripts to process the data via Spark that can be see in the Spark directory of the Project, complete with a full descriptive [README](https://github.com/nunomota/ada2017-hw/blob/master/project/spark/README.md) file of the overall process.
+  * Before deciding to pivot on our final goal, we did attempt to fetch our data from the cluster (although to no avail).
+All the scripts used in these attempts are well documented and available within the Spark directory of the Project, complete with a full descriptive [README](https://github.com/nunomota/ada2017-hw/blob/master/project/spark/README.md) file of the overall process (the last section of the README represents all our considerations and possible improvements).
-  * In order to obtain a population of Twitter samples we have opted for a model that, based on Markov Chains, generated samples on themes it was trained on.
-We provided those latters as a collection of stories, geo-political and religious texts to obtain content in line with the needs.
   * The *Language Recognition (LR)* module is used to retrieve only samples that are in English.
 It's important to note we made the assumption that the content of English Tweets alone is a good representation of the world's overall opinion.
-  * For each time-frame, we do **Named Entity Recognition** (NER) to figure out the country it is talking about - discard all that don't mention countries of conflict.
+  * For each time-frame, we do **Named Entity Recognition** (NER) to figure out the country it is talking about - discard all that don't mention countries of the conflicts we want.
   * For the remaining Tweets, we apply **Sentiment Analysis** on the text and store that information alongside the Tweets.
   * We then define the **Sentimental Impact** as a measure that reflects the contrast between the average daily *sentiment strength* before and after the conflict.